Children's Hospital is part of the UPMC family.

 A resource for our network of referring physicians.

 For more information about research, please call our main office at 412-692-6438.

-Through this international multi-center study, researchers are collecting information about the effectiveness and safety of AR101 as immunotherapy for peanut-allergic children and adults.
+Through this international multi-center study, researchers are collecting information about the safety of AR101 used as immunotherapy for peanut-allergic children and adults over an extended period.
 AR101 is a powder that contains peanut allergen in the form of peanut flour, which can be mixed with food and ingested.
-The PALISADE study builds on previous research that demonstrated the safety of using AR101 with peanut-allergic children and adults.
 In the U.S., peanut hypersensitivity prevalence is growing, and among food allergies, peanut allergy is the most common cause of death.

 Study Description at National Institutes of Health

 For more information, please contact: